dustinpfister/blog_posts/_posts/js-array-copy.md

 ### 1.5 - Object.assign

-The Object.assign method will come up a lot in discussions, it to is anther optiosn for makig a shallow clone of an array.
+The Object.assign method will come up a lot in discussions, it to is anther option for making a shallow clone of an array.
+The name should give it away, assign, it is just like using the assignment operator with things.
+The thing about it though is that I can give not just one source array, but start off with a new array as the first argument, then the source array.
+This will result in the values of the source array being, you guessed it assigned to the new array that I passed as the first argument.
+So then the end result is yet another shallow clone, at least when used by itself this way.

 ```js
 // Object.assign  will work fine if making a shallow clone